Lincoln Electric Education Partner Schools (LEEPS): A Quantum Step Forward for Welding Educators

 - Following completion of the Lincoln Electric welding safety, SMAW and GMAW U/LINC® Curriculum examinations, participating instructors receive a Lincoln Electric welding jacket with an Education Partners patch as well as Welding Safety, SMAW and GMAW process tab patches.

-The second and third levels of the LEEPS program build on the foundation laid in the first.
+The second and third tracks of the LEEPS program build on the foundation laid in the first.
 They take welding schools and instructors past the exploratory aspect of welding and into the area of career development and advancement.
-Level 2 is the intermediate tier, tailored to the needs of high school and career center educators and programs.
+Track 2 is the intermediate tier, tailored to the needs of high school and career center educators and programs.

-All the requirements of Level 1, plus the following:
+All the requirements of Track 1, plus the following:

 - Welding instructors must participate in EITHER Beyond the Booth, a seminar that introduces instructors to classroom strategies and teaching tools aimed at helping them become better educators, OR the Welding Educators Workshop (WEW), intended to provide instructors with an introduction to correct safety and welding practices for every process.